Revamp your wallet with the most common financial goals examples to get your money back on track!

 Yes, I want people to like me and think that I am a good person.
 But if you look down on me because I drive a 2003 Passat with 218K miles on it, or because I use coupons at the store to save $4 (while holding up the line for 28 more seconds), then I don’t care! (can you imagine an aggressive hand clap between each of those words?

-Honestly, it is liberating.
+Honestly, not caring what others think is liberating.
 I’ve stopped worrying about …

 - Looking silly because I pack my lunch every day to work?
 Don’t care.